 Walmart’s stakeholders influence the strategic direction of the company.
 These stakeholders are the people or groups that the business affects directly or indirectly.
 Thus, they exert pressure on Walmart’s business to push the company to consider their interests.
 With its large organizational size and global scope of operations, Walmart has many stakeholders.
 However, only some stakeholders have a significant impact on the company.
 To understand the dynamics of the relationship between stakeholders and the business, managers must identify these stakeholders and their interests.
-Walmart can use this information to guide decisions to achieve a satisfactory leadership position in stakeholder management.
+Walmart can use such information to guide decisions to achieve a satisfactory leadership position in stakeholder management.

 Managerial decisions at Walmart are partly based on the company’s stakeholders.
 Thus, the company and these stakeholders influence each other.